extenda/tech-radar/README.md

 ### Supported Commercial Licenses

-The list of companies allowed for commercial use are maintained in the [src/radar_entry.schema.yaml](src/radar_entry.schema.yaml) file.
+The [`radar/companies.yaml`](radar/companies.yaml) file contains the list of companies allowed for commercial licenses.
-If you add a radar entry that requires a license from some other company, this means the company must be added to the schema.
+If you add a radar entry that requires a license from some other company, this means the company must be added to the `companies.yaml` file.

 ### Docker